PhilippPaulsen/die-welt-der-formen/README_12_25.md

 - Add a short editorial introduction:
   - historical context
-  - editorial status
+  - editorial status (digital edition / reference)
-  - how to read the text
+  - how to read and use the text as a theoretical source
 - Improve figure placement and textual references.
 - Break up very long text blocks visually.
 - Ensure figures clearly relate to nearby passages.